 A positive, upward curve built into a beam which compensates for some of the vertical load and anticipated deflection.

 A structural member that projects beyond a supporting column or wall and is counterbalanced and/or supported at only one end.

 Concrete poured within formwork on site to create a structural element in its final position.

 A superstructure that extends as one piece over multiple supports.

 On road surfaces, where the center is the highest point and the surface slopes downward in opposite directions, assisting in drainage.

 A drain, pipe or conduit that allows water to pass under a road or railroad embankment.

 The “legs” of the bridge that support the piers and pile cap or footing located underneath the water or ground line; a deep foundation unit embedded in the ground by placing fresh concrete in a drilled hole with steel reinforcement.
-Drilled shafts derive their capacity from the surrounding soil and/or rock.
 Sometimes referred to as caissons, bored piles or drilled piers.

-Earth, stone or other material used to raise the ground level, form an embankment or fill the inside of an abutment, pier or closed spandrel.
+Earth, stone or other material used to raise the ground level, form an embankment or fill the inside of an abutment or pier.